sourcefrog/cargo-mutants/CONTRIBUTING.md

 Of course, please add tests for new features or bug fixes, and see the _Testing_ section of [the design doc](DESIGN.md).

+### Test naming

+Tests should have names that read like English sentences (or subsentences) asserting a fact about how the program behaves, like `copy_testdata_doesnt_include_build_artifacts`.
+It's fine if this makes the test function names relatively long.

+However, also try to avoid "noise" or low-value words in test names.
+`show_version` is clear enough and does not need to be `when_run_with_show_version_it_prints_the_version_to_stdout`.

+As with other code, if you feel you need to add a comment to explain what it does, then first consider whether the test can have a better name.

+If the test exercises a particular test tree, option, or function, make sure that name literally occurs within the test name.

 ### Insta snapshots

 Many tests use [Insta](https://insta.rs) to assert the expected output.
 Insta makes it easy to review and accept changes to expected output, either when there's a real functional change or when for example line numbers or output formatting changes.